Word list

 Avoid using graphically violent terms.
 This acronym's letters stand for an extremely graphic and violent act.
 Instead, explain the relevant feature, such as fence failed nodes.

+Not stylesheet.
 This is the official spelling, per the World Wide Web Consortium (W3C).

 subnet